 Off-Road Race Classes

 Off-road racing cars are normally quite versatile and are able to deal with a large variety of terrain.
 1/10 scale cars will run fine on short cut grass, and 1/8 scale vehicles will have no problems on most terrains including snow.
 Even if you’re not planning on racing, choosing a car that could be raced might be of benefit if you even have an idea that you’d like to try to race with your friends.
-From a beginners perspective, the 4WD vehicles are certainly easier to drive.
+From a beginners perspective, the 4WD vehicles are certainly easier to drive, but are sightly more complex and may require more maintenance.

 The table below lists the most common race categories and shows a typical vehicle from that group.